Evalutik/elanik-report-studio/README.md

 ## Thanks for Reviewing!

-Elanik Reporter is a compelling, practical project to showcase in interviews and on your GitHub portfolio.
+Elanik Report Studio is a compelling, practical project to showcase in interviews and on your GitHub portfolio.
 It demonstrates your ability to deliver real-world, maintainable, and user-focused software—exactly what employers are looking for in a modern developer.

 ---